Miguel Alemán Valdés: First positions

 Alemán started public service with a relatively minor appointment as legal adviser to the Secretary of Agriculture and Livestock (1928–30).
 Other positions followed, including the Federal Board of Conciliation and Arbitration in 1930.
 In 1933, he served as the President of the Unifying Committee for Plutarco Elías Calles, which brought him into prominence.
 He then served as a Senator from his home state of Veracruz 1934–36, representing the Party of the Mexican Revolution (an earlier name of the party later known as the PRI).
 When governor-elect Manlio Favio Altamirano was assassinated, Alemán accepted appointment as governor from 1936 to 1939.
 The appointment can be seen as a political reward from the Cárdenas administration for helping oust Plutarco Elías Calles during the intra-party struggle.
 From 1940 to 1945, he served as Secretary of the Interior (Gobernación) under Manuel Ávila Camacho after directing Ávila's national presidential campaign.
-As Secretary of the Interior during World War II, he dealt with Axis espionage and Sinarquistas, whom some consider Mexican fascists.
+As Secretary of the Interior during World War II, he dealt with Axis espionage and the clerical fascist Sinarquistas.